 My Teaching Style

 I find that from every teacher, every lineage, and every practice, you can glean new light and wisdom.
 My teaching is a fusion of styles and traditions including: Ashtanga, Power yoga, Iyengar, Yin yoga, restorative yoga, Akhanda yoga, Integral yoga, and the teachings of Ido Portal.
-The hallmarks of my teaching include: Freedom, Compassion, The Balancing of Pluralities into Singularity, and Fun.
+The hallmarks of my teaching include: Freedom, Compassion, The Balancing of Pluralities into Union, and Fun.